DesislavaNaydenova/Yoga4u/README.md

 ### Navigation Bar

-Featured on all three pages, the fully responsive navigation bar includes links to the Logo, Home page, Gallery, and Sign Up page.
+Featured on all four pages, the fully responsive navigation bar includes links to the Logo, Home page, Gallery, and Sign Up page.
 It is identical on each page to allow for easy navigation across all devices.

 ### Landing Page Image

-The landing page includes a photograph with text overlay to showcase the applicable location.
-This section introduces the user to Love Running with an eye-catching animation.
+The landing page includes a photograph with text overlay to showcase the Name of the company.
+This section introduces the user to Yoga4u.

-### Club Ethos Section
+### Intro Section

 This section highlights the benefits of joining Love Running meetups and the overall benefits of running.
 It aims to encourage users to consider running as their form of exercise.

-### Meetup Times Section
+### Contact us Section

 Allows users to see when the meetups will happen, their locations, and the run distances.
 This section is updated to keep users informed of any changes.